Skip to content

 B.S.
 Biochemistry | University of California, Davis 1995

-Dr. Ellie Honardoost holds a bachelor’s degree in Biochemistry, a master’s in Education, and a doctoral degree in Organization Development, and she is passionate about STEM education reform.
+Dr. Ellie Honardoost is passionate about STEM education reform.
 She started her career as a biochemist and has been a science teacher in traditional and non-traditional (Project Based) systems.
-She has developed and implemented a variety of STEM programs and pathways.
+She developed and implemented a variety of STEM programs and pathways.
 As a social entrepreneur, she provides access to high-quality STEM learning to young minds and helping teachers and administrators bring 21st Century knowledge and skills to their classrooms.
 She is skilled at change management, and her process in working with teams is rooted in respect and inclusion, collaboration, authenticity, self-awareness, and empowerment.
-Through her work, she wishes to continue to help bring context and relevance to curriculum design and implementation and ultimately enable students to discover their talents and passions, achieve their full potential, and become the next generation of innovators and critical thinkers of our society.
+Through her work, she wishes to continue to help bring context and relevance to curriculum design and implementation, and ultimately enable students to discover their talents and passions, achieve their full potential, and become the next generation of innovators and critical thinkers of our society.

 Courses: